aphyr/partitions-post/README.markdown

 ## Where do we go from here?

-This post is meant as a reference argument; to illustrate that the problem is real, and deserves our consideration.
-Processes, nodes, NICs, switches, networks, and globally distributed networks do fail, and the economic consequences are real.
-Moreover, for each of these failure staories
+This post is meant as a reference argument, to illustrate that, according to a wide array of practitioner accounts both on the Internet and in the academic literature, partitioning behavior occurs in many real-world deployments.
+Processes, servers, NICs, switches, networks, and globally distributed networks fail, and the economic consequences are real.
+Partitions deserve serious consideration.

-Failures can occur in systems which are stable for months, or be triggered as a part of routine upgrades or emergency maintenance.
+Partitions can occur at any time.
+Network outages can suddenly arise in systems that are stable for months at a time, or, alternatively, during routine upgrades or emergency maintenance.
 The consequences of these outages can range from increased latency and temporary unavailability to inconsistency, corruption, and data loss.
-Split-brain is not an academic
-concern: it happens to all kinds of systems--sometimes for *days on end*.
+Split-brain is not an academic concern: it happens to all kinds of systems--sometimes for *days on end*.

-On the other hand, some networks really *are* reliable.
-I've spoken with engineers at major financial firms, and they report that despite putting a great deal of effort into designing partition-tolerant systems, their networks rarely, if ever, partitioned.
-Cautious engineering and spending more money can prevent outages.
+In practice, some networks really *are* reliable.
+Engineers at major financial firms report that, despite putting serious effort into designing systems that gracefully tolerate partitions, their networks rarely, if ever, exhibit partitioning behavior.
+Moreover, cautious engineering and lots of money can prevent outages.

 However, not all organizations can afford the cost or operational complexity of highly reliable networks.
-From Google and Amazon to one-man startups;
-partitions arise in networks of all shapes and sizes--and often for unpredictable reasons.
-It's worth considering the risk *before* they occur--because it's much easier to design a partition-tolerant system on a whiteboard than to redesign and transition a complex system in your production environment.
+And, from Google and Amazon, who operate commodity and/or low-cost hardware due to sheer scale, to one-man startups built on shoestring budgets, failures are a reality.
+It's important to consider partitions *before* they occur--because it's much easier to make decisions about behavior under partition on a whiteboard than to redesign, re-engineer, and upgrade a complex system in production environment, especially when it's throwing 404 errors at your users.
+For some applications, giving 404 is okay, but know when it's not, and plan for partitions.
+Have an answer to the question: *when my servers can't talk, what happens to my application?* Based on what we've seen here, our network will likely test you on it.